OpenMAQS/openmaqs-dotnet-templates/Extensions/VisualStudioQatExtensionOss/Overview.md

-﻿# Magenic's Automation Quick Start
+﻿# Modular Automation Quick Start
 ## About
-MAQS stands for Magenic's automation quick start.
+MAQS stands for modular automation quick start.

 It …
  - is a modular test automation framework